Concerned about a child?

 A young person under 18 who drinks alcohol in public can be arrested or fined.

 Getting into debt

-Some drugs aren’t necessarily expensive, but frequent use can still get people into debt and financial trouble.
+Some drugs aren’t necessarily expensive, but frequent use of drugs or alcohol can still get people into debt and financial trouble.